 A colorful way to ensure every student gets a turn.

 Instead of going through a ton of glue sticks, dump a bottle of Elmer’s Glue over a sponge.
 Every few weeks, flip them and give them a spritz of water, and they’ll be good to go all school year.

 Create a calming atmosphere in your classroom by putting an inexpensive string of fairy lights in a glass jar.

 For a truly Instagram-worthy teacher hack, grab free paint chips from a hardware store and get creative.

-With a plastic sleeve protector, your students have the freedom to make multiple tries.
+With a plastic sleeve protector, your students have the freedom to try multiple times.

 20. Put scissors in the dishwasher.

 Remove all that sticky glue on your scissors by giving them a quick run through the dishwasher.